 You can also check out our Spotlight Blog.
 If you would like to submit a piece but aren’t quite ready for the magazine, submit to the blog instead!
 Just be sure to label it as a “blog submission.”

-If you are a writer in need of editing services, please visit our Editing Services page.
+If you are a writer in need of coaching or editing services, please visit our Editing Services page.
 If you a re looking for a Christ-centred support and equipping writing community, please visit our Radiant Writers’ Community page.

 To find us on social media, please visit our Linktree.

 To subscribe to our periodic newsletter for updates, submission information, and other activities, please click here.

 If you have questions or comments, please reach out!
 You can use the contact sheet below or email us at firstname.lastname@example.org.